Jeyanthi-M/1-bit-Magnitude-Comparator/README.md

   <img
     src="https://user-images.githubusercontent.com/100518323/156026985-2bfca537-217f-492a-a4cf-a74290ca48f9.PNG"
   >
   <br/> <b>Fig. 7.
-Symbolic representation of comparator circuit, which could be used as a instance cell from library </b>
+Symbolic representation of Comparator Circuit, which could be used as a instance cell from library </b>
 </p>